zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 - Select `YAML` as the type of `Feature Flag`

-  - Enter the following lines:
+  - Enter the following lines, and fill in the `sitekey` with the key generated from the `hcaptcha` section:

 ```
 captcha: